floooh/fips/site/p080_codegen.md

 A _generator_ is a Python script which is called to generate C/C++ files.

-Fips doesn't come with its own generators, instead it looks in the **fips-generators** directory in the current project and imported projects for generator scripts.
+Fips doesn't come with its own generators, instead it looks in the **fips-files/generators** directory in the current project and imported projects for generator scripts.

 Let's check what generators Oryol has to offer:

 {% highlight bash %}
-> cd oryol/fips-generators
+> cd oryol/fips-files/generators
 > ls *.py
 MessageProtocol.py Shader.py          SoundSheet.py      SpriteSheet.py
 {% endhighlight %}